-The PIN function might temporarily be disabled when the router detects suspicious attempts to break into the router's wireless network by using the router's PIN through WPS.
+The PIN function might temporarily be disabled when the router detects suspicious attempts to break into the router's WiFi settings by using the router's PIN through WPS.
 You can manually enable the PIN function by selecting the Enable Router's PIN check box.

-6. (Optional) Select or clear the Keep Existing Wireless Settings check boxes.
+6. (Optional) Select or clear the Keep Existing Wireless Settings check box.

-By default, the Keep Existing Wireless Settings check boxes are selected.
-NETGEAR recommends that you leave these check boxes selected.
+By default, the Keep Existing Wireless Settings check box is selected.
+We recommend that you leave this check box selected.

-If you clear these check boxes, the next time a new wireless client uses WPS to connect to the router, the router wireless settings change to an automatically generated random SSID and security key.
+If you clear this check box, the next time a new WiFi client uses WPS to connect to the router, the router WiFi settings change to an automatically generated random SSID and security key.